Boy

 Initial figures thanks to surveys

 Until now, there has been a lack of precise figures concerning how many children and young people are affected in Switzerland.
-Other countries have made better progress with research in this area.
-In Great Britain for example, the issue of children and young people as carers has been researched for more than 25 years now.
-Two major national online surveys are now delivering reliable data for Switzerland for the first time.
-In a nationwide online survey, children from 230 schools aged between 10 and 15 were canvassed.
-Until now, it has been assumed that the proportion of child carers in Switzerland is around four to five per cent – similar to other countries for which studies are already available.
-This figure now needs to be increased.
-Almost eight per cent of children and young people care for relatives, with slightly more girls than boys taking on this role.
+Two major national online surveys have now delivered reliable data for Switzerland for the first time.
+Almost eight per cent of children and young people between 10 and 15 years old care for relatives, with slightly more girls than boys taking on this role.

-In a further online survey, 3518 experts from the education, health and social sectors provided information about what they know about young carers and how often they come across children and young people with care responsibilities in a professional context.
-The results of the survey show that experts are still (too) unfamiliar with the phenomenon of young carers.
-However, after the concepts were explained to them in more detail, 40 per cent of those surveyed said that they have come across young people to whom this description applies in their everyday work.
-This is not surprising: young carers are inconspicuous in everyday life.
-They perceive their situation to be normal and never really accept help – at lot of the time because they are ashamed.
+The results of a survey for professionals show that professionals from the education, health and social sectors are still (too) unfamiliar with the phenomenon of young carers, although 40 per cent of those surveyed said that they have come across young people to whom this description applies in their everyday work.
+This is not surprising: young carers perceive their situation to be normal and never really accept help – often out of shame.
 For example, they often only attract attention at school when they suffer from a lack of concentration or sleep or if their performance at school starts to dwindle.
-In general, experts wanted more information and specialised further education courses in order to become more aware of and more attentive to children and young people affected by this issue.
+In general, experts would like more information and specialised further education courses in order to become more aware of and more attentive to children and young people affected by this issue.